-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bishop is shown as a purple triangle. (analysis methodology)
+Bishop is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Sanford Bishop Jr. sits on the following committees:

 Bishop was the primary sponsor of 12 bills that were enacted.
 The most recent include:

 - H.R.
 5472 (116th): Jimmy Carter National Historical Park Redesignation Act

 - H.R.
 7610 (116th): Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2021